 In publications with images or results from ChimeraX, please

-- include an acknowledgment similar to the following:Molecular graphics and analyses performed with UCSF ChimeraX, developed by the Resource for Biocomputing, Visualization, and Informatics at the University of California, San Francisco, with support from NIH R01-GM129325 and P41-GM103311.
+- include an acknowledgment similar to the following:Molecular graphics and analyses performed with UCSF ChimeraX, developed by the Resource for Biocomputing, Visualization, and Informatics at the University of California, San Francisco, with support from National Institutes of Health R01-GM129325 and the Office of Cyber Infrastructure and Computational Biology, National Institute of Allergy and Infectious Diseases.

 - cite one or more of the ChimeraX references, mainly:UCSF ChimeraX: Meeting modern challenges in visualization and analysis.
 Goddard TD, Huang CC, Meng EC, Pettersen EF, Couch GS, Morris JH, Ferrin TE.
 Protein Sci.
 2018 Jan;27(1):14-25.